Get,

 • Ulcers that last for more than three weeks

-• New ulcers appearing before the old one heals
+• New ulcers appear before the old one heals

-• Mouth ulcers that spread to other part of your lips
+• Mouth ulcers that spread to another part of your lips

 • Pain that is not relieved by medication